the Nariz del Diablo

 The stationers' shop up the

-hill beside the railway line (shown in the top photo)
+hill beside the railway track (shown in the top photo)

 sells old-fashioned, home-made icecreams - try the